‘The hardest thing to get over was being a victim. I am a man, a strong men. Men don’t get abused’.38 year old man from

 - Interested in and ready for sex (at all ages)

-This restrictive model of manhood is often presented as something natural, with the suggestion that men are just born this way and that a 'real man' doesn't have to work at being a man.
-In reality, we 'learn to become a man' from a very young age: these ways of being a man aren't the product of our biology.
+This restrictive model of manhood is often presented as something natural, with the suggestion that men are just born this way and that a ‘real man’ doesn’t have to work at being a man.
+In reality, we ‘learn to become a man’ from a very young age: these ways of being a man are not the product of our biology.
 In growing up, men and boys learn to live and be compared to this idealised model, soon finding out if they are not acting in a way considered man enough!

 Some technical stuff

 In our culture, gender operates as a binary system.
-What we mean by this is that behaviours and qualities have become allocated or divided up according to whether they are considered masculine or feminine, with the expectations that men are not meant to act like a woman and women are not meant to act like a man.
-In this system gender differences are often amplified, for example we often refer to men and women as the opposite sex.
+What we mean by this is that behaviours and qualities have become allocated or divided up according to whether they are considered masculine or feminine, with the expectation that men are not meant to act like a woman and women are not meant to act like a man.
+In this system gender differences are often amplified; for example, we often refer to men and women as ‘the opposite sex.’

 ‘it is very difficult to admit that it happened, to do this is to somehow almost not be a man’.Manager, Age 38, sexually assaulted from age 12-13